itsdaijoebu/charachorder-chording-hints/README.md

 If, for whatever reason, you can't connect to your CCOS device:
 1. Export your chord library to a JSON format (likely from [the CharaChorder.io site](https://master.dev.charachorder.io/config/chords/)
 2. From this extension's Options page, find your JSON chord file via the `Choose File` button next to the `Import JSON` button
-3. `Import JSON` and wait for your chords to load.
+3. `Import JSON` and wait for your chords to load

 ## Known Issues and Limitations
 - **No Affixes**: Currently only matches exact words only, so if you have the word "noun" in your chord library, but you don't have "nouns", and the word "nouns" shows up as a word in a training session, then you won't see a chord hint for it.
 Similarly, if you have "-tions" set up as a chordable-suffix but *not* as part of a compound chord, then this extension won't pick up on it.
-If you *do* have it as part of a compound chord though, then it will.
+Compound chords work just fine, though.
 - **Keybr**: Keybr's normal spacing between lines is too small to easily accomodate chord hints, so by default, this extension adds a bit of space above each line.
 But due to some Keybr-side position calculations, this causes the typing cursor to start each section at the top of the first word instead of below it.
 It's not a big deal, but if you have any ideas about how to fix this, let me know.

 ## Bug Reports, Suggestions, Feature Requests, Etc.